Handoo Explained

 According to Muhammad Din Fauq

-In the Kashmiri language, "Hondu" refers to male sheep (ram).
-This nickname was given to a Pandit (Brahmin) man who was strong and healthy like a ram (sheep), meaning a strong man.
-The Handoo Pandit branch has produced many wise individuals.[7]
+In the Kashmiri language, "Hondu" refers to male sheep.
+This nickname was given to a Pandit (Brahmin) man who was strong and healthy like a ram.[7]

 According to the Muslim Handoo's history

 Handoo families were an educated class and trade or business family.
-The nickname "Handoo" was given to a man who were strong and healthy like a ram (sheep), meaning a strong man.
-Additionally, the Handoo Nickname or title was given to a man or family that was wealthy.
+The nickname "Handoo" was given to a man who was strong and healthy like a ram.
+Additionally, the Handoo nickname was given to a wealthy man or family.
 For example, in Kashmiri language, "yem che baed hyend" means "these are big rich people," (indicating a wealthy man).[8]
-"Handoo" is a title given to individuals who were strong, wealthy, and wise.

 Source